 PREMIERE STATUS

 No premiere requirement.
-For films in Premiere, we will work to help promote those films that will be making their first public screening during our festival.
+For films with a Premiere, we will work to help promote those films that will be making their first public screening during our festival.
 Please let us know if your selected film will be a premiere.
+Specify if your Premiere is World, US, Midwest or Indiana.

 Mailed/Shipped submission materials should be sent to: